-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Appropriately Assigned Teachers, Access to Curriculum- Aligned Instructional Materials, and Safe, Clean, and Functional School Facilities No teachers are 0 teachers are mis- assigned, 0 positions are vacant • 100% of students have access to standards aligned instructional materials.
-Maintain 100% of Misassigned teachers.
-Maintain 100% of student access to standards aligned instructional materials. • Fit Score: Capri 97.15
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Appropriately Assigned Teachers, Access to Curriculum- Aligned Instructional Materials, and Safe, Clean, and Functional School Facilities As reported on each school's 2020.2021 SARC: • No teachers are misassigned, no positions are vacant • 100% of students 0 teachers are misassigned, 0 positions are vacant • 100% of students have access to standards aligned instructional materials.
+0 teachers are misassigned, 0 positions are vacant • 100% of students have access to standards aligned instructional materials.
+Maintain 0% of Misassigned teachers.
+Maintain 100% of student access to standards aligned instructional materials. • Fit Score: